aws-samples/amazon-sagemaker-script-mode/README.md

   - [**R in SageMaker Processing**](r-in-sagemaker-processing): In this example, R is used to perform some operations on a dataset and generate a plot within SageMaker Processing.
 The job results including the plot image are retrieved and displayed, demonstrating how R can be easily used within a SageMaker workflow. **PREREQUISITES:**  From the *r-in-sagemaker-processing* directory, upload the Jupyter notebook `r-in-sagemaker_processing.ipynb`.

+- **Miscellaneous resources:**

+  - [**K-means clustering**](k-means-clustering): Most of the samples in this repository involve supervised learning tasks in Amazon SageMaker Script Mode.
+For this example, by contrast, we'll undertake an unsupervised learning task, and do so with the Amazon SageMaker K-means built-in algorithm rather than Script Mode.  **PREREQUISITES:**  From the *k-means-clustering* directory, upload the Jupyter notebook `k-means-clustering.ipynb`.

 ## License

 The contents of this repository are licensed under the Apache 2.0 License except where otherwise noted.